Steering wheel shaking

 Why is my steering wheel shaking?

 Shaky or wobbly steering is usually caused by an issue with the front tyres.
 Either from a misshaped, unevenly worn or damaged tyre, or the tyres being out of balance.
 If the shaking only occurs under braking, then the issue may be with the brake discs, which could’ve become warped.
-Other things that can cause wheel wobble are worn or damaged steering or suspension joints or buckled wheels.
+Other things that can cause wheel wobble are worn or damaged steering, suspension joints or buckled wheels.

 Newer vehicles may have active lane keeping assistance systems, which warns the driver of lane departure by shaking the steering wheel.
 This is usually accompanied by an audible beep and/or warning light.
 This is not a fault, and if you think this may be the cause you should check the vehicle’s handbook.